 Additionally, a market adjustment has been applied to the valuation of an Average Single Family Home and Total Valuation.
-The model assumes a 3% increase in FY2019 in the Single Family Home category, then 1% through FY2023.
-Given these assumptions, the revenue and expenditure projections indicate that real estate taxes will increase between 3.6% to 5.0% annually This model assumes no major "budget surprises" and no significant staffing or increase in service levels.
-It is important to note that with these conservative estimates, the model indicates that the existing levy capacity will be depleted by FY2023.
+The model assumes a 3% increase in FY2020 in the Single Family Home category, then 1% through FY2024.
+Given these assumptions, the revenue and expenditure projections indicate that real estate taxes will increase between 4.1% to 7.0% annually.
+This model assumes no major "budget surprises" and no significant staffing or increase in service levels.
+It is important to note that with these conservative estimates, the model indicates that the existing levy capacity will be depleted by FY2023, therefore a Proposition 21⁄2 would be needed in FY2024.
+Based upon the model it will be important to revisit and update these forecasts annually and make adjustments as needed to protect the Town's financial condition.